THE TRUTH ABOUT DRY JANUARY

 Will giving up booze help me lose weight?

 If you’re doing Dry January because you need to lose weight then go for it!
 But….to have any real impact you will also need to cut out fruit juices, fizzy drinks, sports drinks, all foods containing sugar, pasta, bread, processed foods, dairy, energy bars, …(it’s a long list).
 You can’t just give up wine and expect to lose lots of weight.

 If you’re doing Dry January because you think you should detox then I'm afraid you're wasting your time.
 You’re not going to detox your body by giving up alcohol for a month but not giving up ‘bad foods’ (see above, especially sugar) at the same time.
 Your body is incredible at detoxing, as long as you help it with good nutrition and exercise.

 If you really do want to detox then it’s extremely simple, if not easy (you will need some willpower): just eat more healthily by cutting right down on sugars etc., start an exercise program, and don’t stop!
 If you're not able to exercise then perhaps follow a regimented detox program like this one: The Foodstate Company or contact a nutritionist - I recommend Pippa Campbell - www.pippacampbellhealth.co.uk/

-In a nutshell: it is universally agreed that drinking in moderation and taking two days off alcohol every week is far healthier than drinking ‘whatever you want to’ and then taking a whole month off.
+In a nutshell: it is universally agreed by doctors and health experts that drinking in moderation and taking two days off alcohol every week is far healthier than drinking ‘whatever you want to’ and then taking a whole month off.

 Here is one of a number of articles that explains it all in more detail: http://www.dailymail.co.uk/health/article-2259350/Resolved-alcohol-January-It-harm-good.html